Collection and Stream Host

 Watch the video below for an introduction to Stream Hosts and Collections, and their role in enabling scalable real-time data processing.
 Whether you're overseeing a few assets or thousands, stream hosts and collections provide the flexibility, efficiency, and scalability needed to transform your data operations.

-A Stream Host is an Application that can be installed as either a Windows Service or a Console Application.
+A Stream Host is an application that can be installed as a Docker container, a Windows Service, or a Console Application.
 Stream Hosts enable Data Streams to run and execute actions and are also responsible for getting the configurations of Non-Virtual Agents.
 In other words, the Stream Host application needs to be running for Agents in a Data Stream to process the data, according to the design of the Stream.

 Both Virtual and Non-Virtual Agents essentially run on a Stream Host, but how they are handled at design time differs greatly.
 Non-Virtual Agents require a Stream Host to be online for Data Stream Designer to be able to get their configurations, but Virtual Agents don’t need a Stream Host to be running.